ts-7bd/cell_life/README.md

 ## Description

-This module simulates the game of life.
-Cell are reproducing and decaying.
+This module simulates Conway's Game of Life.
+Cell are reproducing, just surviving, or decaying.
 At the start an initial set of active cells is set and they grow after following three rules

 1. A live cells with fewer than 2 living neighbours dies (underpopulation)
 2. A live cell with two or three living neighbours remains alive (survive)